 Menu Item Description Color/Sample Set the input color space and sampling rate Bit Depth Set the input bit depth Bit depth refers to the color information stored in an image.
 The higher the bit depth of an image, the more colors it can store.
-Quantization Range Set the input quantization range Dynamic Range Convert the dynamic range.
-Free conversion between SDR, HDR10 and HLG is supported.
-This menu item is displayed only when Dynamic Range Conversion is turned on ().
-Color Gamut Set the input color gamut standard This menu item is displayed only when Dynamic Range Conversion is turned on ().
-Tone Mapping Set mapping mode.
-This menu item is displayed when Dynamic Range is HDR10 .
-On.
-Luminance overrides Peak Screen Brightness.
-Off.
-Luminance overrides Max CLL.
-Luminance Peak luminance.
+Quantization Range Set the input quantization range Dynamic Range Set the dynamic range format of the signal.
+Color Gamut Set the input color gamut standard Luminance Peak luminance.
 This menu item is displayed when Dynamic Range is HDR10 or HLG .
 Ambient Brightness Ambient brightness.
 This menu item is displayed when Dynamic Range is HDR10 or HLG .